 We are a collective brand of Mexican design, formed by social artisanal enterprises from the Yucatan Peninsula and a creative team that works to preserve the living Mayan culture.
 We work with different artisan communities to strengthen value chains and generate sustainable sources of income for them, through the fair creation and commercialization of artisanal pieces.

 Taller Maya was born in 2002 as a response to an initiative to recover techniques specific to Mayan culture and training and self-management programs led by the Haciendas del Mundo Maya Foundation.
 Today, we collaborate with 42 artisan workshops in 32 communities of the Yucatan Peninsula.

 Each of our pieces represents the dialogue between the wisdom of Mayan culture and contemporary design.

 Fair trade advisory

 Each social enterprise works in a workshop with the tools to create unique handmade objects using ancestral techniques and materials from their region, carrying the history and knowledge of their land and Maya culture.
 We start with a vision of cultural rescue in harmony with the community.
 Social enterprises work side by side with the design team to create a dialogue between the wisdom of Maya culture and contemporary design.
 Taller Maya‘s work as a platform for access to a network of fair and global trade has had a tangible impact on artisan communities in the Yucatan Peninsula.

 Developed in the Antilles.
 Over time, it has been perfected by Mayan artisans into a meditative art.

 It was introduced in the Viceroyalty in Mexico and has been perfected over time by the Mayans.
-Today only recovered material is used.
+Today, only recovered material is used.

-It originated in pre-Hispanic times in Mexico and was transformed during the Colonial era.
+It originated in pre-Hispanic times in Mexico and transformed during the Colonial era.
 It is used to embroider elements of nature in bright colors.